FreeFem/FreeFem-doc2/source/reference/types.rst

 .. note:: datafilename

-   Name of the file containing solver parameters, see `Parallel sparse solvers </documentation/Parallelization/#ParallelSparseSolvers>`__
+   Name of the file containing solver parameters, see :ref:`Parallel sparse solvers <parallelSparseSolvers>`

 .. note:: :freefem:`lparams`

-   Vector of integer parameters for the solver, see `Parallel sparse solvers </documentation/Parallelization/#ParallelSparseSolvers>`__
+   Vector of integer parameters for the solver, see :ref:`Parallel sparse solvers <parallelSparseSolvers>`

 .. note:: :freefem:`dparams`

-   Vector of real parameters for the solver, see `Parallel sparse solvers </documentation/Parallelization/#ParallelSparseSolvers>`__
+   Vector of real parameters for the solver, see :ref:`Parallel sparse solvers <parallelSparseSolvers>`

 .. note::  :freefem:`sparams`

-   String parameters for the solver, see `Parallel sparse solvers </documentation/Parallelization/#ParallelSparseSolvers>`__
+   String parameters for the solver, see :ref:`Parallel sparse solvers <parallelSparseSolvers>`

-.. tip:: To modify the :freefem:`solver`, the stop test,… after the matrix construction, use the `:freefem:`set` keyword <../Functions/#set>`__.
+.. tip:: To modify the :freefem:`solver`, the stop test,… after the matrix construction, use the :ref:`set keyword <functionSet>`.

 Matrix size
 ~~~~~~~~~~~